cockpit-project/cockpit/doc/protocol.md

 Method reply messages are JSON objects with a "reply" field whose value is an array, the array contains another array of out arguments, or null if the DBus reply had no body.
+If the call had a "type" field, then the reply will have one too containing the DBus type signature of the arguments.

     {
         "reply": [ [ "arg0", 1, 2 ] ],